chuntington/webpack-boilerplate/README.md

 npm run production
 ```

-Out of the box, the watch flag will instruct Webpack to rebuild the project if `src/app.js` or any of its dependencies change.
+Out of the box, the watch flag will instruct Webpack to rebuild the project if any dependent files in `/src` change.

 The generated bundle will be placed inside the `/dist` directory.